quantleaf/quantleaf-language-documentation/examples/linear-regression-one-variable.md

 "Defining the line"
 f(x,k,m) = x*k + m

-"Define the distance between the line and data points" distance from data(k,m) = (f(x,k,m) - y)^2
+"Define the distance between the line and data points as a function of k and m" distance from data(k,m) = (f(x,k,m) - y)^2

 "Find k and m that minimizes this distance"